ministryofjustice/accessibility-book-club/facilitating-discussions.md

 - Mistakes happen.
 [Introduce 'oops, ouch'](http://teachpaperless.blogspot.com/2011/06/oops-ouch.html) - where you say 'oops' to communicate you said something by accident that you regret, or 'ouch' to communicate that something someone else has said has caused you discomfort

 ### Getting people talking
-Invite people to spend 3 minutes thinking about the questions, on their own.
+- Invite people to spend 3 minutes thinking about the questions, on their own.

-In the session, first put people into groups of 2-4, so they can discuss their ideas in a smaller group.
+- Then, put people into groups of 2-4, so they can discuss their ideas in a smaller group.

-After 5-10 minutes, bring everyone back into the main space, and invite each group to share what they discussed.
+- After 5-10 minutes, bring everyone back into the main space, and invite each group to share what they discussed.

 The above is all based off of the [1-2-4-all concept in Liberating Structures](https://www.liberatingstructures.com/1-1-2-4-all/).

 ### Wrapping up
-Thank people for attending, and for sharing their thoughts.
+- Thank people for attending, and for sharing their thoughts.

-Consider having a vote, to decide on what the group discusses next time.
+- Consider having a vote, to decide on what the group discusses next time.